 Fill out the complete mailing address, including street, city, state, and zip code.

 Box 17 – Have you submitted to genetic testing to determine if you are the biological father of this child?

 If the father has had a DNA test to determine if he is the father, check yes.
 If he has not done this, check no.

 If yes, did the test results show that you are the father of this child?

 Check yes if the DNA test results showed he is the father.
 If he has had a DNA test and the results show he is not the father, STOP!
 Do not sign this form, it is now invalid.
-The Paternity Affidavit is only to be completed by the NATURAL father of the child.
+The Paternity Affidavit is only to be completed by the BIOLOGICAL father of the child.